 - A network intrusion detection system (NIDS) is deployed at a strategic point or points within the network, where it can monitor inbound and outbound traffic to and from all the devices on the network.

-- Host intrusion detection systems (HIDS) run on all computers or devices in the network with direct access to both the internet and the enterprise internal network.
-HIDS have an advantage over NIDS in that they may be able to detect anomalous network packets that originate from inside the organization or malicious traffic that a NIDS has failed to detect.
-HIDS may also be able to identify malicious traffic that originates from the host itself, as when the host has been infected with malware and is attempting to spread to other systems.
+- A host intrusion detection system (HIDS) runs on all computers or devices in the network with direct access to both the internet and the enterprise's internal network.
+A HIDS has an advantage over a NIDS in that it may be able to detect anomalous network packets that originate from inside the organization or malicious traffic that a NIDS has failed to detect.
+A HIDS may also be able to identify malicious traffic that originates from the host itself, such as when the host has been infected with malware and is attempting to spread to other systems.

-- Signature-based intrusion detection systems monitor all the packets traversing the network and compares them against a database of signatures or attributes of known malicious threats, much like antivirus software.
+- A signature-based intrusion detection system (SIDS) monitors all the packets traversing the network and compares them against a database of attack signatures or attributes of known malicious threats, much like antivirus software.

-Historically, intrusion detection systems were categorized as passive or active; a passive IDS that detected malicious activity would generate alert or log entries, but would take no actions.
-An active IDS, sometimes called an intrusion detection and prevention system, would generate alerts and log entries, but could also be configured to take actions, like blocking IP addresses or shutting down access to restricted resources.
+Historically, intrusion detection systems were categorized as passive or active.
+A passive IDS that detected malicious activity would generate alert or log entries but would not take action; an active IDS, sometimes called an intrusion detection and prevention system (IDPS), would generate alerts and log entries but could also be configured to take actions, like blocking IP addresses or shutting down access to restricted resources.

-Snort, one of the most widely used intrusion detection systems is an open source, freely available and lightweight NIDS that is used to detect emerging threats.
-Snort can be compiled on most Unix or Linux operating systems, and a version is available for Windows as well.
+Snort -- one of the most widely used intrusion detection systems -- is an open source, freely available and lightweight NIDS that is used to detect emerging threats.
+Snort can be compiled on most Unix or Linux operating systems (OSes), with a version available for Windows as well.

 Capabilities of intrusion detection systems

-Intrusion detection systems monitor network traffic in order to detect when an intrusion is being carried out by unauthorized entities.
-IDSes do this by providing some or all of these functions to security professionals:
+Intrusion detection systems monitor network traffic in order to detect when an attack is being carried out by unauthorized entities.
+IDSes do this by providing some -- or all -- of these functions to security professionals:

 - monitoring the operation of routers, firewalls, key management servers and files that are needed by other security controls aimed at detecting, preventing or recovering from cyberattacks;

-- providing administrators a way to tune, organize and understand relevant operating system audit trails and other logs that are often otherwise difficult to track or parse;
+- providing administrators a way to tune, organize and understand relevant OS audit trails and other logs that are otherwise difficult to track or parse;

 - including an extensive attack signature database against which information from the system can be matched;